-Your mindset can have a powerful impact on your overall sense of well-being.
-In fact, the way you view the world around you -also called your mindset - can influence the hundreds of decisions you make in a day and even impact your ability to think about and act on them.
+Your mindset influences your overall sense of well-being.
+In fact, the way you view the world around you -also called your mindset - can affect the hundreds of decisions you make in a day and even impact your ability to think about and act on them.

-For instance, if you have a scarcity mindset, you are likely to believe that you are short on resources and make decisions that focus on building them up.
-Even if it means you aren't able to focus on other things.
-Mindsets have the possibility to change your perspective on life, so understanding how you view the world is important.
+For instance, if you have a scarcity mindset, you are likely to believe that you are short on resources.
+As a result, you might make decisions that focus on snatching up resources -even if it means you aren't able to focus on other things.
+Your mindset can change your perspective on life.
+So understanding how you view the world is important.
 Do you see the world through the eyes of abundance or scarcity?

 What Is an Abundance Mindset?

-For instance, if you have one apple on your plate, and you notice that someone else has three, you aren't worried that there is going to be an apple shortage and will refrain from piling as many apples as possible onto your plate just in case a shortage occurs.
-Instead, if you have an abundance mindset, you simply enjoy your apple and don't sour its taste by worrying if there will be enough servings for seconds.
+For instance, if you have enough food on your plate, you might decide that there is not going to be a food shortage.
+You probably won't stockpile food in the fear that a food shortage might occur.
+Instead, if you have an abundance mindset, you simply enjoy your food and don't sour its taste by worrying if there will be enough food in the future.

 Benefits of an Abundance Mindset